port-labs/ocean/docs/framework-guides/docs/framework/features/resource-mapping.md

       ...
   ```

-- The `kind` key is a specifier for one of the available kinds in the integration:
+- The `kind` key is a specifier for one of the `kind`s provided by the integration:

   ```yaml showLineNumbers
     resources: